This post was published in June 2015, and as of September 30, 2022, has been viewed 483,000+ times.

 - forbade First Nations from forming political organizations;

-- prohibited anyone, First Nation or non-First Nation, from soliciting funds for First Nation legal claims without special license from the Superintendent General. (this 1927 amendment granted the government control over the ability of First Nations to pursue land claims) ;
+- prohibited anyone, First Nation or non-First Nation, from soliciting funds for First Nation legal claims without a special license from the Superintendent General. (this 1927 amendment granted the government control over the ability of First Nations to pursue land claims) ;

 - prohibited the sale of alcohol to First Nations;